The model theory of the curve graph: Quantifier elimination in

 Given $A\subseteq\hat{B}$ we say that $B$ is \emph{strongly incompressible} over $A$ if all $A$--homomorphisms $f:B\to B'$ are isomorphic embeddings. \end{definition}

-\begin{lemma} Suppose $A\subsetneq B\subseteq N$, where $A$ is \wc.
+\begin{lemma} Suppose $A\subsetneq B\subseteq N$, where $A$ is weakly convex.
 Then there is is a homomorphic retraction $f:B\to A$.
-In particular, if $B$ is \wc and tight over some $A\subseteq\hat{B}$, then any $A$-homomorphism from $B$ to itself is an isomorphism. \end{lemma} \begin{proof} We follow the proof of Lemma 7.11 in \cite{BPZ17}.
+In particular, if $B$ is weakly convex and strongly incompressible over some $A\subseteq B$, then any $A$-homomorphism from $B$ to itself is an isomorphism. \end{lemma} \begin{proof} We follow the proof of Lemma 7.11 in \cite{BPZ17}.
 We first note that there is a homomorphic retraction from $A$ to itself.
 Let $A\subset H\subset N$ be a maximal weakly convex subset that admits a retraction to $A$, and let $C=H\cap B$.
 We claim that $C=B$.
 If not, let $b\in B\setminus C$.
 The Lemma~\ref{core qe} furnishes a weakly convex extension $H'$ of $H$ containing $b$ which retracts to $H$, and which by composition retracts to $A$.
 This violates the maximality of $H$. \end{proof}